-Corequisite: DS509 Analysis of Doctrinal Questions is recommended as a companion course.
+Corequisite: DS509 Analysis of Doctrinal Questions is

+recommended as a companion course.
+Seminar: 3 periods a week (one term)

-DS513 Special Topics: Readings in Security Studies
+DS513 Special Topics: Readings In Security Studies

 This course offers students the opportunity to examine selected topics in the various fields of security studies.
 The emphasis will be on security and defence with particular attention to Canada and North America.
-In any one year, topics chosen will include some of the following: defence analysis and policy making; intelligence and national security; evolution of strategic thought; the privatization of security and the role of non-state actors; homeland security; human security; science, technology and security; terrorism and counter-terrorism; environmental security.
+In any one year, topics chosen will include some of the following: defence analysis and policy making; intelligence and national security; evolution of strategic thought; the privatization of security and the role of non-state actors; homeland security; human security; science, technology and security; terrorism and counterterrorism; environmental security.
 Students are welcome to suggest areas of personal interest.
 Course work includes a research paper of graduate seminar quality and/or presentations.